rafonha-companies-test/DBServer-test/README.md

 ### 3) Best practices
 I tried to follow all the best practices to make the code simple, clean and easy to understand.

+### 4) Commenting the code
+I hope the code is well commented, so there is no doubt about its uses.

 ## What could have been done in a better way
 ### 1) MVC model